-- Structures, processes and systems to support good governance and management were clearly set out and understood. - Regional and national structures and processes implemented by the provider, for example, central medical advisory and clinical governance committees, ensured appropriate levels of support to local teams, to ensure consistent and effective governance arrangements. - Leaders had established appropriate policies, procedures and activities to ensure safety, and assure themselves that they were operating as intended.
-However, we noted that there was no staff immunisation policy and staff immunisations had not been monitored in line with current PHE guidance. - The clinic manager had regular update meetings with the medical director, to highlight any changes and to discuss patients' specific needs. - Staff understood their individual roles and responsibilities. - There was an effective staff meeting structure and systems for cascading information within the organisation. - The service used performance information, which was reported and monitored, and management and staff were held to account. - The service submitted data or notifications to external organisations as required. - There were arrangements in line with data security standards for the availability, integrity and confidentiality of patient identifiable data, records and data management systems. - All patients were allocated a unique identifier code.
+- Structures, processes and systems to support good governance and management were clearly set out and understood. - Regional and national structures and processes implemented by the provider, for example, central medical advisory and clinical governance committees, ensured appropriate levels of support to local teams, to ensure consistent and effective governance arrangements. - Staff clearly understood their individual roles and responsibilities and were well supported by the service manager in fulfilling those roles. - Leaders had established appropriate policies, procedures and activities to ensure safety, and assure themselves they were operating as intended. - The provider demonstrated a focus on ongoing review and continuous improvement.
+For example, they had recently reviewed their approach to the monitoring of staff immunisations in line with current guidance. - The service manager had regular update meetings with the medical director, to highlight any changes and to discuss patients' specific needs. - There was an effective staff meeting structure and systems for cascading information within the organisation. - The service used performance information, which was reported and monitored, and management and staff were held to account. - The service submitted data or notifications to external organisations as required. - There were arrangements in line with data security standards for the availability, integrity and confidentiality of patient identifiable data, records and data management systems.
+All patients were allocated a unique identifier code.
 Correspondence sent from the service was emailed though an encryption service to ensure confidentiality.